react18-tools/turborepo-template/README.md

 - [ ] Update README
 - [ ] Push your changes/Create PR and see your library being automatically tested and published
 - [ ] Optionally deploy your example(s) to Vercel.
-- [ ] You are most welcome to star this template, contribute, and/or sponsor the terbo-repo-template project / me
+- [ ] You are most welcome to star this template, contribute, and/or sponsor the `terbo-repo-template` project or my other open-source work

 ## What's inside?